Open-Research-Development-Laboratories/.github/profile/README.md

 ## Our Belief

-Cloud LLMs (GPT-4, Claude, Kimi, Moonshot) are optimized for conversational fluency.
+Cloud LLMs (GPT-4, Claude, Gemini, Codex) are optimized for conversational fluency.
 They are **not** optimized for:

 - Deterministic safety (same input → same output, every time)
 - Cryptographic audit trails (every action signed and tamper-evident)